top of page

 Georgia taking a break at one of the historic buildings in Ozark National Scenic Riverways in her Ruffwear Web Master Harness

-Of course after hiking, we had our breakfast croissant, which is really just hotdog and Just Egg wrapped in crescent rolls.
+Of course, after hiking, we had our breakfast croissant, which is really just hotdog and Just Egg wrapped in crescent rolls.

-Of course we napped after that and watched some TV.
+Of course, we napped after that and watched some TV.
 We've been rewatching the Walking Dead so we are trying to power through it.

 The next day is pretty much the same program.
 We were going to hike the Chubb Hallow Lookout.
 It was a bit away from our camp so we walked about 2 miles to the trail head.
 The park area is so pretty that we did not mind walking to see some sights.